Sites, Symbols and Seal

 Depicting a Sister of Mercy and a young female student, the Sister of Mercy window located in the east entrance of the Warde Academic Center came to Saint Xavier in 2005.
 It was a coming that was truly a homecoming.
 Once, this window graced the Saint Xavier chapel at 49th Street and Cottage Grove.
 When that building was razed in the late 1950s, the salvaged window started a long but mysterious journey to New Orleans, back to Chicago and finally back to the Sisters of Mercy, who have placed it on permanent loan with the institution that was its first home, Saint Xavier.

 This statue, representing the University's patron saint, once stood in the chapel at Saint Xavier's 49th Street and Cottage Grove campus and now dominates the atrium of McDonough Chapel and the Mercy Ministry Center.
-The parallels between the vocation and ministry of St. Francis Xavier, Spanish Jesuit missionary and educator of the 16th century, and Mother Frances Xavier Warde, Irish Sister of Mercy missionary and educator of the 19th century, are remarkable.
+The parallels between the vocation and ministry of Saint Francis Xavier, Spanish Jesuit missionary and educator of the 16th century, and Mother Frances Xavier Warde, Irish Sister of Mercy missionary and educator of the 19th century, are remarkable.
 Together, they lend their names and inspiration to Saint Xavier University.
-While Mother Frances' name graces the University's main academic building, St. Francis' figure reminds all of the University's deeply rooted Catholicism.
+While Mother Frances' name graces the University's main academic building, Saint Francis' figure reminds all of the University's deeply rooted Catholicism.

 "The Spirit Will Teach You All Things" is the name of the seven stained-glass windows that loom majestically over the main reading room of the University library.
 Donated by the late Mayor Richard J. Daley as a tribute to his father, these exquisite windows are an artistic rendering of Saint Xavier's commitment to the liberal arts and sciences.
 Symbols for the classical trivium and quadrivium -- grammar, logic, rhetoric, arithmetic, geometry, astronomy and music -- are embedded in the windows.
 The Holy Spirit, portrayed as a dove in flight, soars over the whole to signify wisdom, the goal of all learning.